 Number plates in the UK have been a compulsory mark on a vehicle from 1904.
 Since the Motor Vehicle Act launched in 1903, registration plates have been a way to deter and catch criminals as well as identify the millions of vehicles on the road.
-All registration plates in the UK are legally required to be either rectangle, or in some cases square, a common plate shape designed to be fitted to motorcycles and 4x4’s.
+All registration plates, including private number plates in the UK are legally required to be either rectangle, or in some cases square, a common plate shape designed to be fitted to motorcycles and 4x4’s.
 All vehicle registration laws are strictly enforced by the DVLA.

 The DVLA is the main point of contact for all number plate enquiries, with the DVA holding responsibility for all UK car plates including Northern Ireland registration marks.
 As of the 21st July 2014, the DVLA will take over ownership of all vehicle number plates as well as those in Northern Ireland, making the private number plate transfer process easier and cheaper for all.

 All registration plates must conform to strict rules set by the DVLA.
 Vehicles registered before 1st January 1973 are excluded from the current standards, being allowed to hold black number plates with silver lettering.
 Vehicles registered after 1st January 1973 are required to be fitted with reflective white and yellow registration marks containing black lettering.

 Although there is no legal size for an acrylic registration plate, the market standard measures 520 mm × 111 mm with the rear plates being the same or 285 mm × 203 mm or 533 mm × 152 mm.